jweek09/DeepDive-2025/README.md

 Each mode has a specific purpose.

 ##### Teleop
+> [!CAUTION]
-Fully operable, uses cameras to calibrate field position.
+> Limelight-based AprilTag localization was scrapped this season due to hardware issues and time constraints Fully operable, uses cameras to calibrate field position.
 To turn off camera features when not on a field to avoid bad readings of AprilTags, use `Test` mode.
 Selecting a driver station to work from for simulation may be helpful, too.

 ##### Autonomous
 Runs the robot without driver input.
 If cameras and sensing aren't available, check the box on the Shuffleboard to select only auto modes without camera features.

 ##### Test
+> [!CAUTION]
+> This was never implemented
 Has full driver control, but won't use cameras to calibrate position on field.
 Optionally, you can check a box to use camera calibration when running the shooter, which assumes you have AprilTags on a test Speaker.

 _For more examples, please refer to the [Documentation](https://FRC-7913.github.io/Crescendo-2024)_